CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - `polygon`/`rotation` -> `rectangle` uses an axis-aligned bounding box (AABB).
 - `circle` -> `rectangle`/`rotation`/`quadrilateral` generates a four-point shape from circle center and radius.

+> [!WARNING]
-> **Note:** Some conversions are lossy (e.g., rotation angle, exact boundaries, curve details) and are **irreversible**.
-Back up annotations before large batch conversions.
+> Some conversions lose rotation angles, exact boundaries, or curve details and cannot be reversed.
+Back up annotations before batch conversion.

 ### 5.5 Digit Shortcut Manager

-The Digit Shortcut Manager is a practical feature provided by X-AnyLabeling that allows users to configure numeric keys (0-9) for quick shape creation, significantly improving labeling efficiency.

-By pre-setting the drawing mode and label name corresponding to each numeric key, users can quickly create desired annotation shapes with a single keystroke during the labeling process.

-To open the Digit Shortcut Manager, select **Tools** in the top menu bar of the main interface, then click on the **Digit Shortcut Manager** option, or simply use the shortcut key **Alt+D**.
+The Digit Shortcut Manager assigns a drawing mode and default label to each numeric key (0–9).
+Open it from **Tools > Digit Shortcut Manager** or press `Alt+D`.

 In the Digit Shortcut Manager dialog, users can see a table containing all numeric keys (0-9), with each row including the following information: